Differentially Private Tests of Fisher's Sharp Null Hypothesis for Binary Outcomes: Introduction

 The remainder of this article is organized as follows.
-Section \ref{sec2} reviews the notation and formulation of the FRT for binary outcomes and key concepts of DP.
-Section \ref{sec3} presents differentially private methods for releasing the $p$-value from a FRT, introducing both the direct perturbation and Bayesian denoising methods.
-Section \ref{sec4} discusses decision-making under DP-FRT, offering Bayesian risk-optimal and frequentist-calibrated decision frameworks.
-Section \ref{sec5} describes simulation studies and a genuine data analysis that assess the performance of the proposed methods and offer guidance for their implementation.
+Section \ref{sec2} reviews the FRT for binary outcomes and key concepts of DP.
+Section \ref{sec3} presents the methods that perturb outputs from the confidential FRT, including the Bayesian denoising methods.
+Section \ref{sec4} describes the Bayesian decision-theoretic and significance testing frameworks.
+Section \ref{sec5} presents simulation studies and a genuine data analysis that assess the performance of the proposed methods and offer guidance for their implementation.
 Section \ref{sec6} concludes with a discussion and potential extensions.
+Proofs are provided in the supplementary material.